kunalkandekar/Picadillo/README.txt

 Note that it is possible (although unlikely) that more than 2 keys could have the same hash value.
 In this case, it is probably better to track the count of colliding buckets rather than just using binary flag for buckets.
+This is the approach I used in the reference implementations.

 VERY IMPORTANT CAVEAT!!!
 ------------------------
 The MAJOR disadvantage is, this depends on *Perfect Collision Awareness* (PCA).
-Meaning, we need to know of all possible collisions between keys that have been inserted and keys that will be looked up, INCLUDING KEYS THAT HAVE NOT BEEN INSERTED BUT WILL BE LOOKED UP.
-Without PCA, there is a very good chance that the map may return a value for a key that has not been inserted (or the PCADLO hashtable is otherwise unaware of) if a collision occurs between an inserted key and a lookup key that does not exist in the hashtable.
+Meaning, we need to know of all possible collisions between keys that have been inserted and keys that will be looked up, *INCLUDING KEYS THAT HAVE NOT BEEN INSERTED BUT WILL BE LOOKED UP*.
+Without PCA, there is a very good chance that the map may return a value for a key that has not been inserted (or the PCADLO hashtable is otherwise unaware of) if a hash collision occurs between an inserted key and a lookup key that does not exist in the hashtable.

+The benchmark code for the Java reference implementation has a method demonstrating such a case, which is very likely using the default hashing for Strings.

 This is because we only compare hash values for buckets that have had no collisions, if a lookup is made for a key that has NOT been inserted but whose